ciphermenial/ciphermenial.github.io/_posts/2026-05-15-incus-oci-immich.md

 - [GitHub Container Repository added to Incus](https://blog.sifrmoja.xyz/posts/incus-oci/#add-an-oci-remote)
     - I already have a [PostgreSQL](https://www.postgresql.org/) LXC container and a [Valkey](https://valkey.io/) LXC container.
 - A location to use for storage.
-    - I have created a directory under my users home e.g. `/home/user/immich/` with the .env file and a data folder.
+    - I have created a directory under my users home e.g. `/home/user/immich/`{: .filepath} with the .env file and a data folder.

 ### Configuration